- »Teaching & Learning

 In the last two years the department has won prizes in the National Starpack Competition for Graphics, Fluor Inter-Schools Engineering Challenge and is ranked 6th out of 300+ schools in the national Greenpower electric race car competition.

 The College also competed in the TV series of Robot Wars on BBC2, aired in 2017.

-There is a large variety of extra-curricular activities offered, including Robot Wars Robotics club, D&T club, cookery competitions, Greenpower electric race car club and various STEM activities organised for enrichment days and the College's gifted and talented programme.
+There is a large variety of extra-curricular activities offered, including Robot Wars Robotics club, D&T club, cookery competitions, Greenpower electric race car club and various STEM activities organised for Personal Development Days and the College's More Able Programme.

 The Head of Vocational Education is Mr W Burton.

 The aim of the Vocational Education (VE) Department is to follow the Applied Learning ethos of ‘learning by doing’.
 As such, the VE Department offers a wide range of business and vocational courses.
 The department offers a range of Level 3 BTEC courses in Health and Social Care, Business and Travel.
-Level 2 courses are available in BTEC Children's Care, Learning and Development.
+The Level 2 course available is BTEC Child Development.

 The department is proud of its industrial links which include The Hogs Back Brewery, Go Ape, local care homes and primary schools, the Merlin Group and Procter and Gamble.

 The department also offers a wide range of extra-curricular activities.
 We also take part in national competitions such as The Student Investor Challenge.

 The Head of Vocational, IT and Business Education is Mr M Powell.